confluentinc/schema-registry/docs/schema_registry_tutorial.rst

 Changing Schemas
 ^^^^^^^^^^^^^^^^

-Up till now, you have seen the benefit of |sr-long| as being centralized schema management that enables client applications to register and retrieve globally unique schema ids.
+You have seen the benefit of |sr-long| as being centralized schema management that enables client applications to register and retrieve globally unique schema ids.
 The main value, however, is in enabling schema evolution.
 Similar to how APIs evolve and need to be compatible for all applications that rely on old and new versions of the API, schemas also evolve and likewise need to be compatible for all applications that rely on old and new versions of the schema.
 This schema evolution is a natural behavior of how applications and data develop over time.

 |sr-long| allows for schema evolution and provides compatibility checks to ensure that the contract between producers and consumers is not broken.
-This is especially important in Kafka in which producers and consumers are decoupled applications, and organizational totally different teams.
+This is especially important in Kafka because producers and consumers are decoupled applications that are sometimes developed by different teams.
 Compatibility checks allow producers and consumers to update independently and evolve their schemas independently, with assurances that they can read new and legacy data.

-The types of `compatibility <https://docs.confluent.io/current/avro.html#data-serialization-and-evolution>`_:
+Thes are the types of `compatibility levels <https://docs.confluent.io/current/avro.html#data-serialization-and-evolution>`_:

-* `Forward`: consumers can still read data written by producers using newer schemas
+* ``Forward``: consumers can still read data written by producers using newer schemas
-* `Backward`: upgraded consumers can still read data written by producers using older schemas
+* ``Backward``: upgraded consumers can still read data written by producers using older schemas
-* `Full`: forward and backward compatible
+* ``Full``: forward and backward compatible
-* `None`: compatibility checks disabled
+* ``None``: compatibility checks disabled

 By default, |sr| is configured for backward compatibility.
-You can change this globally or per subject, but for the remainder of this tutorial, we will leave the default compatibility level to `backward`.
+You can change this globally or per subject, but for the remainder of this tutorial, leave the default compatibility level to `backward`.

 Failing Compatibility Checks
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-In our example of the Payment schema, let's say now some applications are sending additional information for each payment, e.g., a field `region` that represents the place of sale.
+In the Payment schema example, let's say now some applications are writing additional information for each payment, for example, a field ``region`` that represents the place of sale.
 Consider the `Payment2a schema <https://github.com/confluentinc/examples/blob/DEVX-380/clients/avro/src/main/resources/avro/io/confluent/examples/clients/basicavro/Payment2a.avsc>`_:

 .. sourcecode:: json